Topland Group: History

 According to The Sunday Times Rich List in 2023 the founders' net worth was approximately £3.5 billion.

 In 2012, The Guardian reported that Topland was being sued by the UK's Ministry of Justice, having "conspired with a property agent in 2002 to extract inflated rents from the government on one of its central London buildings which houses the main London divorce courts".
 The UK government has accused Topland of "deceit, fraud by bribery, dishonest assistance and breach of confidence".
 The case was "settled out of court on confidential terms".

 Although Topland has diversified into natural resources and renewable energy, its principal activity remains commercial real estate, with a portfolio of over 220 properties, valued in the region of £3.5 billion.
 In 2019, Topland sold the 26 property Hallmark Hotels portfolio for £250m.
 Topland also has a hotel portfolio consisting of 40 hotels which includes the Royal Crescent Hotel, in the Royal Crescent in Bath, the Hilton Brighton Metropole, the Glasgow Hilton and several Thistle Hotels, six in central London, and one in Edinburgh.

-Development

 In January 2022, Topland purchased several sites and assembled a development pipeline of £850m.
-In July 2022 Topland began the development of a £165m sustainable office scheme in the City of London, which they subsequently pre-let to Tik Tok.
+In July 2022 Topland began the development of a £165m sustainable office scheme in the City of London, which they subsequently pre-let to TikTok.

 In 2023, Topland agreed to a £160m forward funding with Blackstone-owned iQ Student Accommodation for a student housing and co-living campus next to the University of Warwick.

 Philanthropy

-Topland annually hosts a charity business lunch in conjunction with Jewish Care, currently in its 15th year.
-The most recent one was held at the Grosvenor House Hotel in London, at which 1000 people attended and £440,000 was raised for the charity's causes.
-Topland has hosted and continues to host the event annually.
+From 2009, Topland hosted an annual charity business lunch in conjunction with Jewish Care.
+In 2024, it was held at the Grosvenor House Hotel in London, at which 1000 people attended and £440,000 was raised for the charity's causes.